jaredly/react-devtools/shells/electron/Readme.md

 You'll need webpack, and [electron](http://electron.atom.io/#get-started) (`npm install electron-prebuilt -g`).

 ## Using
-You'll need to run `npm install` and `webpack` to get everything started.
+You'll need to run `npm install` and `webpack` (also in the embed folder) to get everything started.

 ### With React Native